dysrakescence/Desktop-Undertale/README.md

-# pypet
+# Desktop Sans
-pygame desktop pet
+Developed with pygame and win32 libraries.